 I hope you find the below video helpful and interesting!
-Let me know in the comments below and happy calculating!
+Please let me know in the comments below if you have any questions.
+Good luck and happy calculating!

-In the video above, we will look at how to find the altitude of an acute obtuse, and right triangle.
+In the video above, we will look at how to find the altitude of an acute triangle, an obtuse triangle, and a right triangle step by step.
+Please watch the video above before reading the next part of this post about the orthocenter.
+This will makes things a bit clearer!

 How to Find the Orthocenter of Triangle with a Compass:

 In order to find the orthocenter using a compass, all we need to do is find the altitude of each vertex.
-The point at which they meet is the orthocenter.
-Check out the video above to see how this works step by step.
+The point at which they meet in the middle is known as the orthocenter.
+Check out the video above to see how this works step by step using a compass and straight edge or ruler.

 Best Geometry Tools!